-This pepper chicken recipe can be used to make both versions of the pepper chicken, dry and a curry or gravy.
+This pepper chicken recipe can be used to make both versions of the pepper chicken dry and gravy.
 To get the right taste, do stick on to the exact measurements.

 - salt as needed

 - 1 to 1½ tsp pepper corn or coarse crushed

 - ¼ tsp red chili powder (or paprika)

 - ¾ to 1 tsp garam masala powder